 - Clear view of multiple assessments/ clients at the same time for easy project management by Grant Thornton UK LLP’s specialists

 Coordinating the work of engineers

 Testing and further development

 Quality assurance and roadmap for future development

 First step – discovery workshop and scoping

 Our design process started with gathering product requirements and understanding current solutions.
-We met with Grant Thornton’s specialists to discuss how the Inclusion Maturity Model works, the current pain points of assessment process and key value drivers.
+We met with Grant Thornton UK LLP’s specialists to discuss how the Inclusion Maturity Model works, the current pain points of assessment process and key value drivers.

 As a result, we mapped the whole process to translate it into screens in the platform, considering three – very different – perspectives:

-- Specialists from Grant Thornton (including manager and admin) who create the assessment, analyse the results, and prepare recommendations,
+- Specialists from Grant Thornton UK LLP (including manager and admin) who create the assessment, analyse the results, and prepare recommendations,

 - A client administrator who invites their management team to complete the assessment and has access to the results and recommendations,